 Study the requirements on LPHAP as developed by SA1 and evaluate whether existing RAN functionality can support these power consumption and positioning requirements.
 Based on the evaluation, and, if found beneficial, study potential enhancements to help address any limitations [RAN2, RAN1]

+Study is limited to a single representative use case (use case 6 as defined TS 22.104).
+The choice of selected use case can be reviewed at the start of the study.

+Study is limited to enhancements to RRC_INACTIVE and/or RRC_IDLE state

 Positioning support for RedCap UEs, considering the following: